hroncok/SPECS/README.md

 **Problem:** The perl module is OK, but the C code in it is unlicensed, author is asked.

-**TODO:** Wait 1st author of the C code and see, if he agrees.
+**TODO:** Wait for 1st author of the C code and see, if he agrees.
 Ask second author.

 **Involved packages:** _self_, slic3r